kysondev/apcsa-freedom-project/blog/entry01.md

 ### Choosing the Topic

 In todays world, AI chatbots are super useful for learning, creativity, and just getting stuff done.
 But its still hard for most people to make one that really fits what they want.
-Most AI tools dont let you control how the bot acts or talks, and building one from scratch is extremely difficult and takes a lot of time.
+Most AI tools don't let you control how the bot acts or talks, and building one from scratch is extremely difficult and takes a lot of time.
 My freedom project this year is trying to fix that by making a easy self hosted platform where anyone can make, customize and share your own AI chatbots with just prompt engineering skills.

 ### Setting Up the Project & Designing the Architecture